olegkrivtsov/zf3-api-reference/README.md

 # ZF3 API Reference

-This is the reference of Zend Framework 3 API.
-The latest published version can be found here: https://olegkrivtsov.github.io/zf3-api-reference/html/
+This project's ame is to provide a reference of Zend Framework 3 components and their PHP classes (API).
+The latest published version of the reference can be found on the [API website](https://olegkrivtsov.github.io/zf3-api-reference/html/).

-# How to Generate
+# Background

+Some time ago I wanted to read a well-structured API reference for Zend Framework 3 in an HTML format to read it online.
+Unfortunatelly, I couldn't find one, so I decided to generate it myself.
+To do that, I've created a tool, [php-api-doc-maker](https://github.com/olegkrivtsov/php-api-doc-maker).

+# Generating Yourself

-To generate this reference you need the [PHP API Doc Maker](https://github.com/olegkrivtsov/php-api-doc-maker) tool.
+If you want to generate this API reference yourself (for example, to contribute), you need the [php-api-doc-maker](https://github.com/olegkrivtsov/php-api-doc-maker) tool.

-You need to have PHP 5.6 or later installed.
+Before you install the tool, you need to have PHP 5.6 or later installed.

 The tool needs the source code of ZF3 components to generate the class reference.
 Install ZF3 components with the following command: